bsvetchine/bsvetchine.github.io/README.md

 Good knowledge of web technologies (standards and formats).
 Very deep knowledge of the Django framework.
 Skilled in Javascript (jQuery, Backbone.js and Reactjs).
 Knowledge of SEO, SEM and analytics.

+### Data Science

+Practical use of Keras, TensorFlow, Scikit-Learn.
+Good knowledge of NumPy, Pandas, Matplotlib and seaborn libraries.

 ### Mobile

 Know how to build mobile applications using React Native, fabric, crashlytics, push notifications, deeplink.